The Motley Fool Blog Network FAQ

 Q: How long does it take you to review my post?

 A: We try to get to everything within two to three business days from when you submit for syndication – sometimes it’s a little longer, sometimes we’ll get to it in a matter of minutes.
-NOTE: If you leave the status as Draft, it won’t get into the editors’ queue and we probably won't stumble across it for days.
+NOTE: If you leave the status as Draft, it won’t get into the editors’ queue and we probably won't stumble across it.
+Be sure to hit that big green Submit for Syndication button.

 Q: Can I post the same piece of content in lots and lots of places?

-A: Nope, but you can post the same piece of content to your personal blog and to the Fool.
+A: Nope, that’s a big no-no, but you can post the same piece of content to your personal blog and to the Fool.
 And you’re welcome to include a link back to your own blog.

 Q: Anything else that would be good to know?